the-dilo/micrometre-software-development-stack/README.md

 # QAPMaDS
 A free operating system with the editors, IDE's and environments for software development on Mobile devices, Servers, Personal Computers and more.
-Micrometre's operating system, referred to herein as the QAPMaDS: Quality Assurance, Project Management and Development Software stack.
+Micrometre's operating system, referred to herein as the QAPMaDS (Quality Assurance, Project Management and Development Software) stack.
 This version of the QAPMaDS uses the standard Ubuntu 14.04 LTS (Long Term Support) LINUX platform to host the software.

 Who it is for?